EverydayWearableForHealth/EverydayWearableForHealth.github.io/_pages/attending.md

 ---

 > Workshop participation is open to everyone, as long as the venue space allows.
-We call for three kinds of contributions: interactive demos, experience/reflection reports, and Work in Progress (WiP)/position papers.
-Accepted demos/reports/papers are **not required** for attending the workshop.
+We call for three kinds of contributions: interactive demos, experience/reflection reports, and posters.
+Accepted demos/reports/posters are **not required** for attending the workshop.

 **Time: TBD**